sonatype/nxrm3-preview-ha-repository/nxrm-aws-ha/README.md

   - CloudWatch
   - Simple Storage Service (S3)
   - Secrets Manager
+ - All architecture must be in one region

 You will also need to complete the steps below.
-See the referenced AWS documentation for detailed configuration steps.
-Also see [our resiliency documentation](https://help.sonatype.com/repomanager3/planning-your-implementation/resiliency-and-high-availability/single-node-cloud-resilient-deployment-example-using-aws) for more details about why these steps are necessary and how each AWS solution functions within a resilient deployment:
+See the referenced AWS documentation for detailed configuration steps:
 1. Configure an EKS cluster - [AWS documentation for managed nodes (i.e., EC2)](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html)
 2. Create an Aurora database cluster - [AWS documentation for creating an Aurora database cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.CreateInstance.html)
 3. Deploy the AWS Load Balancer Controller (LBC) to your EKS cluster - [AWS documentation for deploying the AWS LBC to your EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html)